 January 1, 2014 marked one year since the start of California's landmark cap-and-trade program, a market-based system to reduce greenhouse gas (GHG) pollution.
 The program will be the second-largest carbon market in the world, after the European Union's, and will cover 85% of all carbon pollution in the state by 2015.
 It is the most discussed program in a suite of strategies being deployed to achieve the goal of California's Global Warming Solutions Act-also known as Assembly Bill 32 (AB 32)-a 2006 law requiring the state to reduce GHG emissions to 1990 levels by 2020.
 California is the eighth-largest economy in the world and the first state in the nation to employ an economy-wide cap-and-trade program.
-While no state or country can stop climate change alone, California's environmental policies have a history of success and replication.
-The importance of California's program is thus magnified by the example it sets, and the world is watching to see whether the state's carbon market will succeed.
+While no state or country can stop climate change alone, California's program is thus magnified by the example it sets, and the world is watching to see whether the state's carbon market will succeed.